 Used Motor Oil

 Today’s society has evolved around the automobile powered by fossil fuels.
 In order for that form of transportation to continue operating properly you need to change the oil frequently.
 Improper disposal of this pollutant can have serious impacts on the local creeks and the Bay.
-As a result, the District has expanded recycling services to include a curbside used motor oil program.
+Used motor oil is household hazardous waste and should be taken to an Alameda County HHW facility.
+Find other used motor oil disposal options on reSource.org.

 Illegal disposal of used motor oil causes detrimental and sometimes irreversible effects to the aquatic environment.
 Recycling used motor oil also saves our environmental supply of oil for future generations.
 It only takes 1 gallon of used motor oil to produce 2 ½ quarts of refined oil, while it takes 42 gallons of crude oil to produce the same 2 ½ quarts of oil.
 For more information on oil facts visit the website www.calrecycle.ca.gov/usedoil/facts.